 The annual International Astronautical Congress (IAC) is the primary meeting place for space agencies to get together.
 That and the fact that it was hosted in highly fashionable Milan, in Northern Italy, made IAC the place to be seen this October.
 This fact was clearly taken heed of as a record 11,000 people showed up at the conference.
 In keeping with the enormous audience, thousands of abstracts were submitted by those hoping to get their research published and presented as technical papers.
 Next year IAC will be in Sydney, Australia.

-The conference had it all: there was gelato, oven-fired pizzas, a convoluted conference layout (that had delegates commiserating with each another on being lost), a fashion moment with Prada, the surprise appearance of Italy’s President mid-way through the opening ceremony and, of course, a healthy dose of queues.
+The conference had it all: there was gelato, oven-fired pizzas, a convoluted conference layout (that had delegates commiserating with each other on being lost), a fashion moment with Prada, the surprise appearance of Italy’s President mid-way through the opening ceremony and, of course, a healthy dose of queues.

 The main event of the first day, as always, was the Heads of Space Plenary with a slightly different format to previous years.
 Rather than sitting together – a visual encapsulation of international cooperation – the agency heads were individually interviewed and took turns to sit on the stage.
 Perhaps due to geopolitical international tensions, even surprising ones such as that between Canada and India, it seemed that they did not want to be seen together on the same stage.
 The optics sent a rather different message than that of peace on Earth and in space.